coderefinery/manuals/helper-intro.md

 - [Zoom mechanics](zoom-mechanics)
-- It also is not bad to read hints on [how to attend online](how-to-attend-online) or [how to attend in-person](how-to-attend-inperson), but we will also introduce these in class.
+- It also is not bad to read hints on [how to attend online](how-to-attend-online) or [how to attend in-person](how-to-attend-inperson), but we will also introduce these during the workshop.

 If you have any doubts, questions, ideas or anything you want to tell us apart from these sessions, please let us know!
 We are here to help.